 There Is Always This Option

 How about you try the old fashioned way by walking up to the restaurant to see if they can seat you or ask how long it would take to be seated?
 Just because reservations were not available does not mean a table is not available.
 Some people still do not show up for their reservations.
 They pay a fee, but they are not there and you may be the lucky person to snag that table.
 Maybe there is only a 10-30 minute wait.
 You never know.
 It does not hurt to ask!

 If you do not get in to a table service restaurant, go to a quick service restaurant and save the money you would have given as a tip at the table service restaurant.
 Plus, the food is less expensive!
 Just grab a turkey leg and eat it while watching the fireworks.
 I bet you that would be the meal all of you would remember the most and be the topic of many fun discussions for many, many years.
 To see All Access Disney Group‘s most popular Quick Service restaurants, click here.
 Also, in my opinion, the resorts have the best QS food options and more tasty options at the resorts.

 Most importantly, have an open mind, be flexible, be patient and have a great time.

 I have never heard nor have I read anything about a special time release of reservations.
-There were discussions that not all reservations are released 180 days in advance like I said in #5, but no one ever specified or hinted as to when the rest were released.
+There were discussions that not all reservations are released 180 days in advance (180 was the previous allotted days in advance you could book dining reservations).
+No one ever specified or hinted as to when the rest were released.
 One would think a few would be released a little bit over time, but I saw a pattern.
 Check the morning of 14 days before the date you are looking for a reservation.
-Not 13 days, but 14 days EXACTLY (preferably in the morning before 7am EST), because by the time the afternoon of the 14th day rolled around, most of that list I saw at 7am were GONE!!
+Not 13 days, but 14 days EXACTLY (preferably in the morning before 7am EST).
+By the time the afternoon of the 14th day rolled around, most of that list I saw at 7am were GONE!!
 Happy reservation hunting and have a magical vacation!!